liubingdong/EasyMultiProfiler/tutorial_related/Installation.md

 library(EasyMultiProfiler)
 ```
 #### 1. Common error about the timeout
+Solution method:

-For some region with unstable network, users could utilize the local mirrors to avoid unexperted errors before installation.
+>For some region with unstable network, users could utilize the local mirrors to avoid unexperted errors before installation.
 ```R
 ## For china main land users could use this
 local({r <- getOption("repos")